This post may contain affiliate links. Please read our disclosure policy.

 - Sodium chloride, or table salt, is also a desiccant.
-Salt is added to weed killer recipes because it is stronger, and kills some plants that vinegar won’t kill.
+Salt is added to 3 Ingredients Homemade Weed Killer recipes because it is stronger, and kills some plants that vinegar won’t kill.

 - Soap is a “surfactant,” meaning it increases the spread of vinegar or salt onto a weed’s leaves.

-NOTE: Make sure you spray in the afternoon when the weeds are not wet beacuse it may increase the water concentration in the solution which may decrease the effect of weed killer.
+NOTE: Make sure you spray in the afternoon when the weeds are not wet because it may increase the water concentration in the solution which may decrease the effect of weed killer.